z-siddiqi/alpaca-market-agent/docs/architecture.md

 The generator calculates the prior-session profile, then DeepSeek V4 Pro chooses a `balanced`, `above_structure`, or `below_structure` map through a validation tool.
 Invalid shapes, ordering, or invented prices are returned to the model for correction.
-After its chosen map passes, the model writes the familiar `Contextual Analysis & Plan` and `Levels of Interest` Markdown.
+After its chosen map passes, the model writes the `Contextual Analysis & Plan` and `Levels of Interest` Markdown.
 The completed narrative and structured levels are cached and preloaded on each trading turn.

-This slice does not load older sessions, retrieve similar narratives, or build a knowledge corpus.
+The generator does not load older sessions, retrieve similar narratives, or build a knowledge corpus.
 Level selection may be corrected twice after an invalid response; if it still fails, the agent receives the calculated profile without generated prose.

 ## Agent loop